Intellectual property arrangements

 The draft report was released on 29 April 2016 for further information and feedback.

-The inquiry report was handed to the Australian Government on 23 September 2016 (revised).
+The final report was handed to the Australian Government on 23 September 2016 and publicly released 20 December 2016.

 In undertaking this inquiry, the Commission was asked to consider whether current arrangements provide an appropriate balance between access to ideas and products, and encouraging innovation, investment and the production of creative works.